meher5022/nostalgia_analysis/README.md

 ### Act II — The Algorithm Knows You're Tired: Instagram Sentiment Analysis

-*"The place where people go to escape boredom has itself become a source of exhaustion."*
+*The place where people go to escape boredom has itself become a source of exhaustion.*

 The second dataset turns inward — to the words people use on Reddit when they talk about Instagram.
 Using **NLP, TF-IDF analysis, and theme-based classification**, this analysis maps the emotional texture of online discourse around social media addiction and digital fatigue.